-Blake Shelton And Gwen Stefani Wedding Details Revealed!
-Adam Levine Reportedly The Best Man?
+Blake Shelton And Gwen Stefani Wedding Details Revealed, Adam Levine Reportedly The Best Man?

 After Shelton gave Stefani the all-clear, she walked into the trailer to discover Shelton sprawled out on a comfortable couch.
 “I’m doing my research on my team,” the country star defended himself.
 “Just closing my eyes and imagining what they are going to do.”

 Stefani then assured fans that they were looking at the real Blake Shelton.
-She couldn’t hide her excitement and added in a few giggles before ending the exclusive clip.
-(See below)
+She couldn’t hide her excitement and added in a few giggles before ending the exclusive clip (See below).

 Shelton and Stefani are clearly having a good time working together on The Voice.
 That might change a little when the competition really starts to heat up, but it looks like their romance is alive and well.
 Whether or not this means a wedding is in their immediate future is yet to be seen.